UModeler/UModeler.github.io/_sources/surfacetools.txt

 Properties
 ---------------
+Select Only Visible
+ If on, Selects only visible vertices/edges/polygons from a camera.
+Occluded elements from other polygons will not be selected.
+This is available only when the game object has MeshCollider component.

 Mode
  * ``Absolute`` : The properties are set to the selected polygons directly
  * ``Relative`` : The properties are added to the selected polygons.